0xAyush/scrapingMiniProject/README.md

 npm start
 ```

-The script will fetch the price from a default url then prompt you to enter another url
+The script will fetch the price from a default URL then prompt you to enter another URL.

+Press CRTL+C to exit.